 My point is that you are not automatically more creative in an alternatively decorated meeting room – having the meeting in an exciting meeting room is not enough to make it more fruitful.

-I am definitely not saying that you always have to have your meeting in a somewhat boring, white, square meeting room in a hotel, but when you plan the meeting you have to ask yourself if you will get a higher ROI on the meeting if you have it in the woods, sitting on tree stumps.
+I am definitely not saying that you always have to have your meeting in a somewhat boring, white, square meeting room in a hotel, but when you plan the meeting you have to ask yourself if you will get a higher ROI on the meeting if you have it in the woods, sitting on tree trunks.

 Maybe creativity is not sparked by the purple walls of a meeting room, or sitting in swings instead of chairs – it is after all still a meeting room.
 Maybe it is a matter of giving your attendees a little free time to take a walk, play football, or meditate, if you want them to be more creative.
 Ideas are often born when we think of something completely different.